Polynomial Siegel disks are typically Jordan domains: Proofs of Key-Lemmas 3 and 4

 For $s = (s_1, \cdots, s_l)$, define a family of quasi-regular map $g_s$, $|s| = \sum_i|s_i| < \epsilon$, by

-Note that for for each arrtacting periodic cycle of $f$, $g_s$ has an attracting periodic cycle nearby this cycle, and the multiplier of this cycle depends analytically on $s$ for $|s| < \epsilon$.
-Moreover, by a direct calculation, for $\epsilon > 0$ small, the multiplier of the $i$-th attracting periodic cycle of $g_s$ is an univalent function of $s_i$ for $|z_i| < \epsilon$.
-Now pulling back the standard complex structure by the iteration of $g_s$, one can easily obtain a $g_s$-invariant complex structure $\mu_s$ on the whole plane such that $\mu_s$ depends analytically on $s$.
+From the above construction, it follows that for all $|s| < \epsilon$, the $i$-th attracting cycle of $f$, $1 \le i \le l$, is an attracting cycle of $g_s$ with multiplier $(1 + s_i)t_i^0$.
+Now pulling back the standard complex structure by the iterations of $g_s$, we get a $g_s$-invariant complex structure $\mu_s$ on the whole plane which depends analytically on $s$.
 Let $\phi_s$ be the qc homeomorphism of the plane to itself which solves the Beltrami equation given by $\mu_s$ and fixes $0$ and $1$.
-Then $f_s = \phi_s \circ g_s \circ \phi_s^{-1}$ is a polynomial of degree $d$.
-Note that the multiplier of the $i$-th attracting periodic cycle for $f_s$ is equal to that of the corresponding cycle for $g_s$, and is thus a univalent function of $s_i$, say $\tau_i(s_i)$.
-The map $\Psi$ can be defined as follows.
+Then $f_s = \phi_s \circ g_s \circ \phi_s^{-1}$ is a polynomial of degree $d$ which depends analytically on $s$ and has $l$ attracting cycles with multipliers $(1+s_i)t_i^0$, $1 \le i \le l$, respectively.
+Note that the critical points of $g_s$ is exactly those of $f$, hence the critical points of $f_s$ are $\phi_s$-images of those of $f$ and thus depend holomorphically on $s$.